Ayley/AniVid/README.md

 - A search that contains all existing animes on AniCloud without exception
 - When you log in with your AniCloud account, episodes seen are marked green
 - A striking design which is being further developed for easy operation
+- A watchlist to never forget what you saw last
+- Update notification with the download of the new version, ready to install

 # Planned features

-- Update notification with the download of the new version, ready to install
-- A watchlist to never forget what you saw last
+- Performance improvement for a faster start of the app
+- User can choose an external videoplayer
 - A search in which you can display all animes of a genre
-- Performance improvement for a faster start of the app
+- Patching some bugs
 - Add settings such as switching the autoplay on and off and logging out the account
-- Patching some bugs

 # Known bugs